 Query response in milliseconds, even up to a million vehicles with a thousand collectors each

 Server costs reduced by up to 70% and storage costs by up to 50% compared with traditional database solutions

 Simplified system architecture with built-in stream processing, caching, and data subscription components

 "In DJI Automotive's current cloud platform, the application of TDengine not only saves storage costs and development and learning costs, but also shows good write and read performance, meeting the processing needs of massive time series data on the intelligent driving cloud platform.
 On the query side, whether it's a query that selects specific data or a lightweight query, it returns data in milliseconds."

 DJI Automotive, a subsidiary of industry-leading drone manufacturer DJI, announced its entrance into the field of autonomous driving last April.
-Considering the high frequency at which its smart cars report data back to the system, DJI Automotive quickly realized that a time-series database (TSDB) management system would be necessary to process this massive set of autonomous driving data, their data historian would require the following capabilities:
+Considering the high frequency at which its smart cars report data back to the system, DJI Automotive quickly realized that to process this massive set of autonomous driving data, their data historian would require the following capabilities:

 - Store tens of millions of records per table in order to contain the massive amounts of autonomous driving data that DJI Automotive will generate.